 Recently, James Bridenstine, the Administrator of National Aeronautics and Space Administration (NASA) gave a presentation on the agency’s budget that he received from President Donald Trump.
 Among the projects he mentioned, was the potential to return to the age of supersonic air travel in the United States.
 His agency, he said, is currently working with the Federal Aviation Administration (FAA) to loosen or eliminate current regulations that prevent this kind of travel over the continent.
-These planes also need their own fleet of experts in newer maintenance for aircrafts.
+These planes also need their own fleet of experts in newer maintenance for aircraft.

 Today, supersonic commercial airplanes are not allowed to fly over the nation by the FAA.
 These regulations were put in place because the sonic booms created by these flights did damage and were disruptive.
 NASA has been working on new technology to reduce the impact sonic booms may have on their surroundings and make the idea of supersonic air travel more viable commercially.

 Bridenstine went over his agency’s Aeronautics Research Directorate.
 He went over the advances they have been able to make in this area.
 He reported that these new advancements have made the reality of supersonic air travel more realistic.
 One new technology is Low-Boom products.
 NASA announced, back in 2018, that it would do a public test of the Low-Boom Flight technology sometime in 2022.
 This will make use of the Lockheed Martin X-59 QueSST, also called the Quiet Supersonic Transport.
 The goal of this test is to see if they can reduce the impact these planes have the surrounding communities.